Selected departures in October 2019 & January to June 2020

 Departing Auckland we head north over the Auckland Harbour Bridge along the Hibiscus Coast to view giant Kauri trees at the Parry Kauri Park.
 Continuing our journey we reach Paihia in the beautiful Bay of Islands, where you’ll take a guided tour of the Waitangi Treaty House, where in 1840 Maori chiefs and the original European settlers signed the Treaty of Waitangi, the basis of the future governance of New Zealand.
 Our hotel for the next two nights is the four-star Scenic, with breakfast.

 This morning we see the Bay of Islands in the best way possible via a fascinating boat cruise meandering around the idyllic beaches of the islands that make this area so popular.
-There’s an excellent chance of seeing wild dolphins which are common in the Bay of Islands.
+If lucky, there is a chance you may see wild dolphins which are common in the Bay of Islands.
 Continue on to Cape Brett and the famous ‘Hole in the Rock’, through which the boat will sail, conditions permitting, before we disembark at the historic small town of Russell.
 The first European settlement in New Zealand and just a 10-minute ferry trip from Paihia (ticket included), Russell is an ideal place for a spot of lunch or a relaxing walk along the waterfront.
 The rest of the afternoon is at your leisure to enjoy many of the activities the Bay of Islands offers.

 This morning leave the Bay of Islands and travel south through rolling forested hills and lush farmland to the Cambridge region south of Auckland.
 Here you will have the unique experience of staying the night at a number of local homesteads (maximum six guests per stay), including a home-cooked dinner and lively conversation!
 New Zealand is primarily an agrarian economy, so this is the perfect opportunity to understand this way of life.